The global nilpotent cone for universal curves

-Analogous statements are true for $\cN^{\Eis,N}_{\pi,\s}$. \end{theorem} \begin{proof} The proof is a combination of arguments in Theorem \ref{th:Eis cone closed} and Lemma \ref{l:two cones B}.
-We will prove the case of $B$-level structures; the $N$ version can be proved similarly or deduced from Remark~\ref{rem: cone B vs N}.
+Now we begin the proof of Theorem \ref{th:univ cone Iw}, following the same lines of argument for Theorem \ref{th:Eis cone closed}.
+We will give the proof for $\cN^{\Eis,B}_{\pi,\s}$ only; the case of $\cN^{\Eis,N}_{\pi,\s}$ can be proved similarly or deduced from Remark~\ref{rem: cone B vs N}.